mepland/chance_of_showers/README.md

 [using commands like `gc.collect()` and `torch.cuda.empty_cache()`](https://stackoverflow.com/questions/70508960/how-to-free-gpu-memory-in-pytorch).
-The `torch` models created by `darts` are very convenient, but do not provide as much configurability as building your own `torch` model from scratch, leading me unable to fix this issue in a clean way.
+The `torch` models created by `darts` are very convenient, but do not provide as much configurability as building your own `torch` model from scratch, leaving me unable to fix this issue in a clean way.

 To work around the GPU memory issues, a shell script, [`start_bayesian_opt`](ana/start_bayesian_opt), is used to repeatedly call `run_bayesian_opt()`